 There are several solutions available for Financial Consolidation and Corporate Performance Management (CPM) which make these processes much easier, automated, and relatively accurate.
 These systems also connect to multiple data sources, have proper audit trails, and can map accounts from various GL systems into one holistic chart of accounts.
 While these solutions are immensely helpful in reducing the time needed for producing consolidated statements, how do financial leaders ensure that these systems are also accurate, there is full visibility across the process, proper reviews involved with related audit trail, and necessary adjustments are made directly into the ERP, ensuring that there is no risk in the process?

-This is where a System of Controls comes in, to provide proper checks and balances, necessary reviews and approvals, and the ability to make adjustments before finalizing the consolidated statements.
+This is where a System of Integration that enables controls comes in, to provide proper checks and balances, necessary reviews and approvals, and the ability to make adjustments before finalizing the consolidated statements.

-One System of Control for Consolidation, which can meet the needs of various CFOs and accountants across large enterprises, is Cadency with its strong compliance framework and the ability to easily integrate with any CPM and Consolidation systems via APIs.
+Cadency can meet the needs of various CFOs and accountants across large enterprises with its strong compliance framework and the ability to easily integrate with any CPM and Consolidation systems via APIs.
 Cadency also can make necessary period-end adjustments directly into the system of records (e.g., ERP).

 Let’s review a typical use case to see how Cadency can help with the accuracy of consolidated financial statements, working seamlessly with a CPM system to fully automate the process, while significantly reducing the risk and improving CFO’s confidence.